IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 Vulture Sidequest?
 - Raven has dirt on him, if they can get her support Ramping tension at the docks / something related to V's directive?
-- Fray tide washes in at the saltwood groves - could fight some wraiths.
-Or sahuaguin attack, trying to get their captive back (or Owl ordered the attack)?
+- Monsters attack - growers refuse to defend
-- Growers refuse to defend against
+- Fray tide that rocs don't defend against
 - Saltwood growers get even more incited, start vandalizing Dol/Giltstern property Raven starts tailing the PCs out of suspicion
 - ==what do?==